 Ms Lloyd joined the Trust in 1991 as a Senior Bar and Catering Supervisor.
-In 1998 Ms Lloyd was appointed Operations Manager -Hospitality to oversee the transfer of catering operations from outside contractors to Trust Management.
-Ms Lloyd is responsible for all areas of the food and bar operations at race meetings, functions and events and is also responsible for the administration, staffing, planning and overall control of the hospitality department.
-As Operations Manager Ms Lloyd is the Trust's senior representative at race meetings.
+In 1998 Ms Lloyd was appointed Operations Manager - Hospitality to oversee the transfer of catering operations from outside contractors to Trust Management.
+Ms Lloyd is responsible for all areas of the food and bar operations at race meetings, functions and events.
+Ms Lloyd is also responsible for operations relating to greyhound racing and is also responsible for the oversight and management of operations within the Complex.